nicksmith100/mp3-fotl/README.md

 #### Key Info

-Contains a single entry providing key details of the festival and other information for the site.
+Contains a single entry providing key details of the festival and other information for displaying on the site.

 - Example key_info entry:
   ```